wasjabloch/relMT/docs/how-to/formats.md

 ### `exclude.yaml` exclude file

-The exclude file is located in the root directory
+The exclude file is located in the root directory.

 ### `stations.txt` station file